Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 The Southwest Rapid Rewards® Priority Credit Card is the newest member of the Southwest family of credit cards offered by Chase.
 In fact, it earns its place as the head of the household.

-With a welcome bonus of up to 60,000 Southwest points (worth ~$900 or more in travel) after meeting tiered minimum spending requirements, the Southwest Priority Card can get you closer to earning the coveted Southwest Companion Pass.
-And it also comes with a slew of terrific benefits, including a $75 travel credit and 7,500 Southwest points on your card anniversary.
+And the Chase Southwest Priority card also comes with a slew of terrific benefits, including a $75 travel credit and 7,500 Southwest points on your card anniversary.

 Apply Here: Southwest Rapid Rewards® Priority Credit Card

 If you fly Southwest often or have a Southwest hub nearby, the Southwest Priority Card is great to have in your wallet.
-And if you are earning towards the Companion Pass, the sign-up bonus will help you get to your goal.
+And if you’re looking to earn the Companion Pass, there’s never been an easier way to earn it with a single credit card bonus!

-- 40,000 Southwest points after spending $1,000 on purchases in the first 3 months of account opening
+After spending $4,000 on purchases in the first 3 months of opening the Chase Southwest Priority card, you’ll earn:

-Considering Southwest points are worth, on average, ~1.5 cents each (and sometimes more), it’s easy to get at least $900 worth of travel from the welcome bonus alone!
+Considering Southwest points are worth, on average, ~1.5 cents each (and sometimes more), it’s easy to get at least $450 worth of travel from the welcome bonus alone!
+And nearly double that if you make the most of your new Southwest Companion Pass.

 And because award flights are based on the cash price of the ticket, you’ll never have blackout dates when redeeming your hard-earned points.
 Plus, everyone gets 2 free checked bags and there are never any change or cancellation fees on Southwest.